Vibrant Democracy

 The county will make voting instruction materials available in major languages spoken in the county and partner with the Lawyer’s Committee for Civil Rights Under the Law to raise awareness of their voting hotlines, which provide voter support services in multiple languages.

-Accessibility to Voting
+Access to Voting

 ACJ Voting